 A city's transportation network is generally comprised of three different street classifications, which include local, collector and arterial roadways.
 Per the City's Unified Development Code, local streets are generally lower volume streets (500 to 8,000 vehicles per day) primarily providing access to residential properties.
 Collector streets have higher traffic volumes (8,000 to 10,000 vehicles per day) and connect local streets to arterial streets, which are identified on the Major Thoroughfare Plan.
 Arterial streets carry the highest volume of traffic (14,000 to 46,000 vehicles per day) and generally connect to local highways.

 Traffic calming measures are typically appropriate on two-lane local residential streets with lower traffic volumes.
 Certain traffic calming measures may not be used on major collector or arterials roadways.
 Traffic calming measures should be used to address extraordinary traffic problems within residential areas, like unusually high traffic volumes and/or high operating speeds.
 Traffic count collection or other studies may need to be completed to determine the nature and severity of the traffic problem when evaluating alternative treatments.
-Public Works staff will make the final recommendation on which traffic calming measure, if any, is most appropriate.
+Transportation & Capital Improvements staff will make the final recommendation on which traffic calming measure, if any, is most appropriate.